 All data related to the projects will be stored for the duration of the project.
 This is normally 7 years.
 Information will be shared on the website and in the media and is stored for as long as the European Commission considers it appropriate.

 After you unsubscribe from our newsletter, your email address will be deleted automatically without delay.

 In the event of a formal appeal, all data held at the time of the appeal will be retained until the completion of the appeal process.

-Should you have any queries on the processing of your personal data, please address them to the data controller, the International Cooperation and Legal Affairs Department deputy director, at: DPOexternalusers@euipo.europa.eu.
+Should you have any queries on the processing of your personal data, please address them to the data controller, the Institutional and Cooperation Department director, at: DPOexternalusers@euipo.europa.eu.

 You may also consult the EUIPO’s data protection officer (DPO) at: DataProtectionOfficer@euipo.europa.eu.

 If your complaint has not been resolved by the data controller and/or the DPO, you can forward it at any time to the European Data Protection Supervisor at: email@example.com.